TDSOC-14/Doubi-1st/README.md

-# DOUBI1st
+# DOUBI 1st
-a programming language by monitor Li Zhuoran's idea
+A programming language by monitor Li Zhuoran's idea.